Lexi Thompson: 2011

-Thompson began playing in one-day tournaments in October 2010 on the Fuzion Minor League Golf Tour.
-She returned to play against women in February 2011, at the Women's Australian Open and the ANZ Ladies Masters, where she missed the cut and finished T42nd respectively.
-Returning to the United States, she won a one-round Fuzion Tour event, on February 21, at her home course in Coral Springs, Florida.
-Tied after 18 holes, she beat Brett Bergeron on the second playoff hole, for her first professional win.
-Victory also meant she became just the second woman to triumph in the Fuzion Minor League.
-In March, Thompson attempted the Monday qualifier for the LPGA Kia Classic, but failed to qualify.
+In February 2011, she competed at the Women's Australian Open and the ANZ Ladies Masters, where she missed the cut and finished tied-42nd respectively.
+Returning to the United States, she won a one-round Fuzion Tour event held on February 21 at her home course in Coral Springs, Florida.
+Tied after 18 holes, she beat Brett Bergeron on the second playoff hole.
+Victory also meant she became just the second woman to win a Fuzion Minor League event.
+In March, Thompson entered the Monday qualifier for the LPGA Kia Classic but failed to qualify.

-Thompson's first LPGA tournament in 2011 was the Avnet LPGA Classic, with a sponsor's exemption.
+Thompson's first LPGA tournament in 2011 was the Avnet LPGA Classic, which she entered with a sponsor's exemption.
 After three rounds, she was tied for the lead.
 In the final round, she carded a 78, which included back-to-back double-bogeys on the 14th and 15th holes.
-She finished the event tied for 19th, nine strokes behind the winner.
-In September, she won her first LPGA tournament, the Navistar LPGA Classic, by a five-stroke margin over Tiffany Joh.
-Aged 16, her victory meant she became the youngest ever winner on the LPGA Tour, breaking the previous record set by Marlene Hagge at age 18 in 1952.
+She ended the event tied for 19th, nine strokes behind the winner.
+In September, she won her first LPGA tournament, the Navistar LPGA Classic, by a five-stroke margin.
+Aged 16 years, 7 months, 8 days, her victory meant she became the youngest ever winner on the LPGA Tour, breaking the previous record set by Marlene Hagge at age 18 in 1952.
 Her record stood for 11 months until 15-year-old Lydia Ko won the 2012 CN Canadian Women's Open the following year.

 On December 17, 2011, Thompson won the Dubai Ladies Masters, an event on the Ladies European Tour (LET), with a four-stroke margin.
 This win made her the youngest professional winner on the LET at age 16 years, 10 months, 8 days, and the second-youngest overall, after Amy Yang, who was four months younger when she won the 2006 ANZ Ladies Masters as an amateur.

-Qualifying for 2012 LPGA membership

-Thompson successfully petitioned the LPGA to receive a waiver to the rule that LPGA Tour members must be at least 18 years old, allowing her to enter the 2011 LPGA Qualifying School for Tour membership in 2012.
+Thompson successfully petitioned the LPGA for an age waiver allowing her to enter the 2011 LPGA Qualifying School for Tour membership in 2012.
 The first of three stages was held in July at the LPGA International course in Daytona Beach, Florida.
 Thompson won stage one by ten strokes, with the top 50 finishers and ties advancing to stage two.
-Having won the Navistar LPGA Classic, Thompson withdrew from qualifying school, and she petitioned the LPGA for membership based on her win.
-Her petition was approved on September 30, 2011, and she became a member of the tour for 2012.
-Earlier that month, Thompson recorded a third place finish at the Evian Championship, the final major of the year.
+Having won the Navistar LPGA Classic, Thompson withdrew from qualifying school, and was awarded membership of the tour for 2012.

+2012

+Thompson made a course-record equaling nine-under-par 63 in her opening round of the 2012 Navistar LPGA Classic.
+She was unable to defend her title from the year previously, finishing the event two strokes behind Stacy Lewis.
+In her next tournament, Thompson placed tied-5th at the Shoprite LPGA Classic.
+She ended the 2012 LPGA Tour winless, but earned over $600,000 in prize money and recorded four top-10 finishes.